esgave/qr-code-component/readme.md

 ### What I learned

 This was my first project and I really enjoyed myself.
-Centering the container horizontally and vertically on the page was challenging, but, eventually, it panned out.
+Centering the container horizontally and vertically was challenging, but, eventually, it panned out.
 I also learned about HTML landmarks and their importance for well-designed websites.

 ```css
 .container-parent {